bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 the component model has further benefits.
 Richer type signatures express richer semantic properties than type signatures made up only of integers and floats.
-Rich types make it possible to statically analyse and reason about a component's behaviour.
-Simply by examining the surface of the component—the types of its imports and exports—properties can be enforced and guaranteed.
+Rich types make it easier to know what a component or interface is doing at a glance and have guarantees of what bad things cannot happen. enforced and guaranteed.
 The relationships within a graph of components can be analysed: for example, to verify that a component containing business logic